 Visit your dentist regularly

-Regular professional check-ups are vital to your veneers since your dentist or dental hygienist can inspect and spot your potential issues and have an on-time resolution.
+Regular professional check-ups are vital to your veneers.
+Only by doing that can your dentist or dental hygienist inspect and spot your potential issues and have an on-time resolution.
 In addition, your dentist will polish your veneers pearly-white beam with specialized equipment.
 You can ask your dentist in Vietnam to send your dental record to your local dentist for follow-up care.
-Make it a point to see your dentist every six months to make sure that your veneers are maintained in the right way.
+See your dentist every six months to make sure that your veneers are maintained in the right way.

 You may feel a bit weird to your lips and tongue when you first close your mouth and your speech may change after your veneers are settled.
 Changes to the shape and size of the teeth are causes for these abnormalities and soon be gone after your tongue gets used to these changes.
 Your mouth is incredibly sensitive to these changes and will exaggerate your feelings at first.
 If your mouth feels sensitive, consult your dentist to take the appropriate medication if needed, rinse with salt water 2-3 times per day.
 Be patient cause after just a couple of days, the feeling lessens and your mouth will feel normal again.
 At that time, your gums look pink and your veneers should look like natural teeth.